-Grade 7 Math Adv Semester 2 Unit 10: Triangles and Pythagorean Theorem Projected Time Allotment: 10 Days Standards/Learning Goals: Content Limi Content Limits, Assessment Types, Calculator MAFS.8.G.1.5 Use informal angle sum & exterior angle when parallel lines are cut three copies of the same tri appears to form a line, and transversals why this is so. arguments to establish facts about the of triangles and about the angle created by a transversal.
-For example, arrange angle so that the sum of the three angles give an argument in terms of of the Pythagorean Theorem and its Do not include Calculator: NEUTR Equation Edit GRID Multiple Cho Multiselect Open Respon For the convectal Calculator: YES Editing Task ( GRID Hot Text Multiple Cho de shapes beyond triangles.
-AL tor ice nse erse, use only perfect roots.
-Choice tor thagorean Theorem to determine tht triangles in real-world and two and three dimensions. graphic of the No coordinat es is part of a 3-dimensional figure, a e 3-dimensional figure must be included. the plane items should be included. e coordinate grid must be where grid etc. Choice tor MAFS.8.G.2.8 Apply the Py between two points in a co thagorean Theorem to find the distance ordinate system.
-Dimensions r tor
+Semester 2 Unit 10: Triangles and Pytha Theorem gorean 10 days: 3/22 - 4/6 MAFS.8.G.1.5 Use informal angle sum & exterior angle dards/Learning Goals: arguments to establish facts about the of triangles and about the angle created by a transversal.
+For example, arrange Content Limits, Assessment Types, Calculator Items must not include shapes beyond triangles.
+Calculator: NEUTRAL Context: NO CONTEXT appears to form a line, and transversals why this is so. angle so that the sum of the three angles give an argument in terms of MAFS.8.G.2.6 Explain a pro converse. of of the Pythagorean Theorem and its For the converse, only perfect roots should be used.
+Calculator: NEUTRAL Context: ALLOWABLE thagorean Theorem to determine ht triangles in real-world and two and three dimensions. graphic of the included.
+MAFS.8.G.2.8 Apply the Py between two points in a co thagorean Theorem to find the distance ordinate system.
+If the triangles graphic of the included. s is part of a 3-dimensional figure, a 3-dimensional figure must be coordinate grid must be where grid .